Peter-Lee Vassell

-Peter-Lee Vassell (born 3 February 1998) is a Jamaican professional footballer who plays as a midfielder for Hartford Athletic and the Jamaica national team.
+Peter-Lee Vassell (born 3 February 1998) is a Jamaican professional footballer who plays as a midfielder for the Jamaica national team and Birmingham Legion.

 Early life and education

 Vassell grew up in St. James parish in Jamaica in a footballing family.
 He attended Howard Cooke Primary School and Cornwall College.

 Career

 Club

 Vassell began his career at Faulkland FC in Montego Bay in the Western Super League, before spending some time in the RSPL with Montego Bay United.
 He moved to Harbour View ahead of the 2017-18 RSPL season.

 In January 2019, Vassell was drafted and signed by Los Angeles FC.

 In August 2019, Vassell was loaned to USL Championship side Phoenix Rising FC.

 In April 2021, Vassell joined Indy Eleven in the USL Championship ahead of the 2021 season.
 Following the 2021 season, it was announced that Vassell's contract option was declined by Indy Eleven.

 In January 2022, Vassell joined Hartford Athletic in the USL Championship ahead of the 2022 season.

+In March 2025, Vassell returned to Montego Bay United.

+Vassell returned to the United States on 4 September 2025, signing with USL Championship side Birmingham Legion.